Koenkk/zigbee2mqtt.io/docs/devices/QBKG12LM.md

 ---
-title: "Xiaomi QBKG12LM control via MQTT"
+title: "Aqara QBKG12LM control via MQTT"
-description: "Integrate your Xiaomi QBKG12LM via Zigbee2MQTT with whatever smart home infrastructure you are using without the vendor's bridge or gateway."
+description: "Integrate your Aqara QBKG12LM via Zigbee2MQTT with whatever smart home infrastructure you are using without the vendor's bridge or gateway."
 addedAt: 2019-07-22T20:08:17Z
 pageClass: device-page
 ---